-This is a common question and the short answer is ….wait for it…Yes, but it's complicated.
+Will a crystal oscillator operate outside its specified temperature range?
+This is a common question and the short answer is: yes, but it's complicated.

-Below are test results of the same oscillator being tested over two different temperature ranges.
-The one on the left is from -20 to 70 oC.
-As you can see it is very stable.
-The one on the right is from -40 to 85 oC.
-It is no longer as stable at the extreme temperatures.
+Below are test results of the same oscillator over two different temperature ranges.
+The one on the left is from -20 to 70 °C. As you can see, it is very stable.
+The one on the right is from -40 to 85 °C and is not as stable at the extreme temperatures.

-It's not recommended to operate a crystal or oscillator outside of its specified temp range for other reasons as well.
+We wouldn't recommended operating a crystal oscillator outside of its specified temperature range for a variety of reasons.
 The most notable reason is the greater frequency drift that is possible due to the increased temperature extremes.

 Activity dips can also cause the crystal oscillator to stop oscillating completely at a specific temperature.
 Manufacturers usually design around this problem, but can’t guarantee it beyond the specified range.